FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 - Do not yet fill Integrity, Availability, Security, Category Score
 - Asset Type = Software, Hardware, Information (in physical or electronic form)
 - Purpose = Use it to add context
-## Asset Management Table
+### Asset Management Table
 | Asset ID | Asset Name | Asset Type | Asset Owner(s) | Location | Version Number | Purpose | Confidentiality | Integrity | Availability | Security Category Score |
 |----------|------------|------------|----------------|----------|----------------|---------|----------------|-----------|--------------|-------------------------|

 ## 3. Add CIA values and SCS to the Asset Management Table
-Each asset will now receive a CIA values, the score of each value is based on the respective __loss__ brought by an attack.
+Each asset will now receive a CIA values, the score of each value is based on the respective __loss__ brought to the organization by an attack.

 Roles in charge: Risk Management specialists